-The sprinter moved into his uncle Arnold's house in Pretoria after the shooting.
-Video surfaced in June 2015 of Pistorius training, but he did not return to the track in an official capacity.
+The sprinter moved into his uncle Arnold’s house in Pretoria after the shooting.
+Video surfaced last June of Pistorius training, but he has not returned to the track in an official capacity.

 In an exclusive interview in summer 2014, Arnold Pistorius said his nephew was heartbroken.
 “What can you say if the person you love the most dies, and you were the instrument?” he told CNN.
 “How would you feel?
 It’s unthinkable.”

 It was known that Pistorius owned guns.
 He was a keen shooter and despite his disability he was not afraid to take risks.
 During a visit to Pistorius’ house a few years ago, he showed CNN images of himself water-skiing, scuba diving and quad bike riding.